integer-1/sum-game/README.md

 ## Getting Started
-Follow these steps to set up and run the IntelliChef App:
+Follow these steps to set up and run this game:

 </br>